railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 >  I asked a million and one questions.
 That was nice, it made it
 >  easier to ask questions I thought were stupid but needed to know
 >  the answer to anyway.

+### What to improve in the future

+We also asked students if there was anything to improve in the future.

+Some students suffered from brain-fry and information overload.
+"My brain was so full by the end of the day, I've had to go back and re-visit a few things."

 We also thank our incredible sponsors for supporting our mission and making this workshop possible: